FireDynamics/LectureFireSimulation/_sources/content/modelling/02_fluids/01_fluids.md

 ### Speed of Sound

 In fluids and solids, information (flow changes, perturbations) propagates with a finite speed: the speed of sound.
 Sound waves are longitudinal compression waves.
 Typical travel speeds are $\mf 343~m/s$ in air, $\mf 1484~m/s$ in water and $\mf 5120~m/s$ in steel.
-In general the speed of sound $\mf c_s$ in an ideal gas is given by:
+In general, the speed of sound $\mf c_s$ in an ideal gas is given by:

 $$
 \mf c_s = \sqrt{\frac{\gamma k_B T}{m}}